ElephanZ/Climate-Change-Classifier/README.md

 ## Introduction

 This project consists, given a series of tweets about Climate Change, in figuring out whether the user (the author) is skeptic or supports the belief of man-made climate change.
-Once implemented, trained, and tested, this algorithm will be useful in some real contests.

 To solve this problem, I have made an algorithm (a classifier) which has been trained on a **43943 tweets** dataset collected between 2015-04-27 and 2018-02-21 by ***Canada Foundation for Innovation JELF Grant to Chris Bauch, University of Waterloo***. <br/>
 Each row of the dataset contains: the text of the tweet labelled as '*message*', the tweet id labelled as '*tweetid*', and the sentiment of the tweet labelled as '*sentiment*'.